DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

 8.1 Termination – Site Visitors.
-A Site Visitor can terminate its use of the Site at any time by ceasing further use of the Site.
-DocuSign may terminate your use of the Site and deny you access to the Site in our sole discretion for any reason or no reason, including for violation of these Terms.
+A Site Visitor may terminate its use of the Site at any time by ceasing further use of the Site.
+DocuSign may terminate your use of the Site and deny you access to the Site at our sole discretion for any reason or no reason, including for violation of these Terms.

 8.2 Term and Termination – Customers.

 8.2.2 Term.
-The period of effectiveness of these Terms (“Term”), with respect to DocuSign Services, begins on the date the Customer accepts it and continues until the Customer’s Subscription Plan expires or its use of the DocuSign Services ceases (including as a result of termination in accordance with this Section 8.2), whichever is later.
+The period of effectiveness of these Terms, with respect to DocuSign Services, begins on the date the Customer accepts these Terms and continues until the Customer’s Subscription Plan expires or its use of the DocuSign Services ceases (including as a result of termination in accordance with this Section 8.2), whichever is later (“Term”).

 8.2.4 Termination by Customer.
 You may terminate your Account at any time upon ten (10) days’ advance written notice to DocuSign.
 If you wish to terminate, you must provide notice by contacting us here: (https://support.docusign.com/contactSupport).
-Section 7.2.2 notwithstanding, if a Customer terminates its annual Subscription Plan within the first thirty (30) days of the Subscription Term, it may submit a written request to DocuSign for a refund of the fees paid to DocuSign which DocuSign will consider, without obligation, in good faith.
-DocuSign has no obligation to consider refund requests related to a termination of a Subscription Plan if the termination does not occur in the first thirty (30) days of the relevant Subscription Plan, or if there has been violation of other Terms herein, or if records indicate substantial productive use took place during that period.
+If you purchased your Subscription Plan through an external service, such as an App Store, you must use the tools made available by those services to manage and/or terminate your Subscription Plan.
+Section 7.2.2 notwithstanding, if a Customer terminates its annual Subscription Plan within the first thirty (30) days of the initial Subscription Term, it may submit a written request to DocuSign for a refund of the fees paid to DocuSign for the initial Subscription Term, which DocuSign will consider, without obligation, in good faith.
+DocuSign has no obligation to consider refund requests related to a termination of a Subscription Plan if the termination does not occur in the first thirty (30) days of the initial Subscription Term, or if there has been a violation of other Terms herein, or if records indicate substantial productive use took place during that period.

 8.2.5 Default; Termination by DocuSign.
-A Customer will be in default of these Terms if: (a) it fails to timely pay any amount owed to us or an Affiliate of ours; (b) it or an Authorized User associated with its Account breaches any provision of these Terms or violates any published policy applicable to the DocuSign Services; (c) it is or becomes subject to any proceeding under the Bankruptcy Code or similar laws; or (d) if, in our sole discretion, we believe that continued use of the DocuSign Services by the Customer (or its Authorized Users or signers) creates legal risk for DocuSign or presents a threat to the security of the DocuSign Services or DocuSign’s customers.
+A Customer will be in default of these Terms if: (a) it fails to timely pay any amount owed to us or an Affiliate of ours; (b) it or an Authorized User associated with its Account breaches any provision of these Terms or violates any published policy applicable to the DocuSign Services; (c) it is or becomes subject to any proceeding under the Bankruptcy Code or similar laws; or (d) if, in our sole discretion, we believe that continued use of the DocuSign Services by the Customer (or its Authorized Users or Signers) creates legal risk for DocuSign or presents a threat to the security of the DocuSign Services or DocuSign’s customers.
 If a Customer is in default, we may, without notice: (i) suspend its Account and use of the DocuSign Services; (ii) terminate its Account; (iii) charge reactivation fees in order to reactivate its Account; and (iv) pursue any other remedy available to us.
-A DocuSign “Affiliate” means any legal entity that DocuSign, Inc. owns, that owns DocuSign, Inc. or that is under common control with DocuSign, Inc. “Control” and “own” mean possessing greater than 50% interest in an entity or the right to direct the management of the entity.
+A DocuSign “Affiliate” means any legal entity that DocuSign, Inc. owns, that owns DocuSign, Inc. or that is under common control with DocuSign, Inc. A Customer “Affiliate” means any legal entity that Customer owns, that owns Customer or that is under common control with Customer.
+“Control” and “own” mean possessing greater than 50% interest in an entity or the right to direct the management of the entity.

 8.2.6 Effect of Termination.
-If these Terms expires or are terminated for any reason: (a) Customer will pay to DocuSign any amounts that have accrued before, and remain unpaid, as of the date of the termination or expiration, including those for the billing cycle in which termination occurs; (b) any and all of Customer’s liabilities to DocuSign that have accrued before the effective date of the expiration or termination will survive; (c) licenses and use rights granted to Customer with respect to the Site and DocuSign Services and intellectual property will immediately terminate; (d) DocuSign’s obligation to provide any further services to Customer under these Terms will immediately terminate, except any such services that are expressly to be provided following expiration or termination of these Terms; and (e) the provisions of Section 3 (Usage and Access Rights), Section 4 (Ownership), Section 5.3 (Restrictions on Use of the Site), Section 5.4 (Compliance with Terms), Section 6 (Privacy), Section 7.2.2 (No Refunds), Section 7.2.7 (Benefit Programs), Section 7.2.8 (Tax Responsibility), Section 7.3 (Free Trial and Special Offers for DocuSign Services), Section 7.4 (Data), Section 7.6 (Confidentiality), Section 8.2.6 (Effect of Termination), Section 9 (Warranties and Disclaimers), Section 10 (Indemnification Obligations), Section 11 (Limitations of Liability), and Section 12 (General) will survive, as well as provisions designated to survive under any Service Schedules and accompanying attachments and Exhibits to these Terms.
+If these Terms expire or are terminated for any reason: (a) Customer will pay to DocuSign any amounts that have accrued before, and remain unpaid as of, the date of the termination or expiration, including those for the billing cycle in which termination occurs; (b) any and all of Customer’s liabilities to DocuSign that have accrued before the effective date of the expiration or termination will survive; (c) licenses and use rights granted to Customer with respect to the Site and DocuSign Services and intellectual property will immediately terminate in accordance with these Terms; (d) DocuSign’s obligation to provide any further services to Customer under these Terms will immediately terminate, except any such services that are expressly to be provided following expiration or termination of these Terms; and (e) the provisions of Section 3 (Usage and Access Rights), Section 4 (Ownership), Section 5.3 (Restrictions on Use of the Site), Section 5.4 (Compliance with Terms), Section 6 (Privacy), Section 7.2.2 (No Refunds), Section 7.2.7 (Benefit Programs), Section 7.2.8 (Tax Responsibility), Section 7.3 (Free Trial and Special Offers for DocuSign Services; Early Access Programs), Section 7.4 (Data), Section 7.6 (Confidentiality), Section 8.2.6 (Effect of Termination), Section 9 (Warranties and Disclaimers), Section 10 (Indemnification Obligations), Section 11 (Limitations of Liability), and Section 12 (General) will survive, as well as provisions designated to survive under any Service Schedules and accompanying attachments and Exhibits to these Terms.